 The question, then, is how to reduce employee turnover?

 Did you know that 40% of employees who receive poor training leave within the first year?
-On the other hand, new employees who attend a well-structured onboarding program may be 69% more likely to remain at a company for up to three years.
+On the other hand, new employees who attend a well-structured employee onboarding program may be 69% more likely to remain at a company for up to three years.
 Did you also know that a full ⅓ of companies spend exactly $0 on onboarding?
 The numbers just don’t add up.

 Traditionally, hiring and onboarding processes are extremely time-consuming, difficult to scale, and hard to measure.
 Increasing complexity in today’s workforce is only making things more complicated.

-Like all online learning, mLearning cuts out many of the costs associated with traditional corporate learning, such as sourcing trainers, travel expenses, and venue fees.
+Like all online learning, mobile training cuts out many of the costs associated with traditional corporate learning, such as sourcing trainers, travel expenses, and venue fees.
 An mLearning program can also scale effortlessly with your business’s needs.
 Plus, because it’s all digital, it’s all measurable.
 A good mobile LMS (learning management system) comes with baked-in analytics capabilities, making it significantly easier to calculate the ROI of your program.

 Get started today and discover how mobile learning with Northpass can help optimize your hiring and onboarding process.
 Northpass integrates with your existing HR technology stack, allowing you to seamlessly connect with powerful platforms like Fountain.
 Fountain is used by all different size businesses to find the best hourly workers and improve their hiring process.
 Companies like UberEats, Safeway, Deliveroo and Lime trust Fountain to hire thousands of workers.